Idukki

 Aggregate-rating schema and Google rich snippets

-Those review stars under a search result are not automatic, they come from structured data.
-Here is how aggregate-rating schema works, and how to keep the stars.
+Those review stars under a search result come from aggregate-rating schema, not from having reviews.
+Here is how to earn the stars, and how to keep them.

-A product result in Google with a row of stars and a review count under it gets noticed and clicked.
-Those stars are not a reward for having reviews, they are a rendering of structured data the page emitted.
-No schema, no stars, however many reviews you have.
+A product result in Google with a row of stars and a review count under it gets noticed, and clicked.
+Those stars are not a reward for having reviews.
+They are a rendering of structured data the page emitted.
+No schema, no stars, however many reviews you hold.

-A rich snippet is an enhanced search result: for products, that often means star rating, review count and price shown directly in the listing.
+A rich snippet is an enhanced search result.
+For products, that usually means star rating, review count and price shown right there in the listing.
 It lifts click-through because it carries proof and information before the click.
 It is one of the highest-value SEO surfaces available, and it is entirely schema-driven.

 Two structured-data types do the work.
 AggregateRating carries the overall score and the count.
 Review carries individual reviews: author, rating, date.
-Both must attach to the Product entity, be valid against the schema, and, critically, match what is actually visible on the page.
-A rating in the markup that the shopper cannot find on the page is a mismatch search engines penalise.
+Both must attach to the Product entity, validate against the schema, and match what is actually visible on the page.
+A rating in the markup that the shopper cannot find on the page is a mismatch, and search engines penalise it.
+The same markup also feeds AI shopping agents, which is why this overlaps so heavily with the wider work in structured data and schema for product UGC.

 1. 1Emit valid AggregateRating and Review schema on product pages.